sreejaputhumana/Histopathology-Image-Classification/README.md

   # Method
 ### Data and Preprocessing

-Image patches were obtained from a public histopathology dataset  PatchCamelyon (PCam) (1)(2) (Source**: https://github.com/basveeling/pcam )and resized to a fixed input resolution prior to training.
-Standard normalization was applied, and data were split into training and validation sets to ensure that evaluation was performed on held-out samples.
+Image patches were obtained from a public histopathology dataset  PatchCamelyon (PCam) (1)(2) (Source**: https://github.com/basveeling/pcam )which consists of 96×96 pixel histopathology image patches extracted from whole-slide images of lymph node sections.
+Each patch is labeled based on the presence or absence of metastatic tissue in the central region of the patch.Standard normalization was applied, and data were split into training and validation sets to ensure that evaluation was performed on held-out samples.